n8/multi_fetch_fragments/README.md

 Multi-fetch Fragments
 ===========

 Multi-fetch Fragments makes rendering and caching a collection of template partials easier and faster.
-It takes advantage of the read_multi method on Rails cache store.
-Some cache implementations have an optimized version of read_multi, which includes very popular Memcache stores like Dalli.
+It takes advantage of the read_multi method on the Rails cache store.
+Some cache implementations have an optimized version of read_multi, which includes the popular Dalli client to Memcached.
 Normally partial rendering and caching for a collection only retrieves items from the cache store with the less optimized read method.

-In a super simple test Rails app described below, I saw a 46% improvement for our test action.
+In a super simple test Rails app described below, I saw a 46% improvement for the test action.

 The action taking 168 ms per request on average (using apache bench) was improved to 90 ms. Application timeouts were also decreased from 1% of requests to 0%.

+The ideal user of this gem is someone who's rendering and caching a collection of the same partial. (e.g. Todo lists, rows in a table)

 ## Syntax

-If you want to automatically cache each partial rendered as a collection and have them fetched back from Memcache with read_multi:
+If you want to automatically render a collection and cache each partial with it's default cache key:

 ```
 <%= render partial: 'item', collection: @items, cache: true %>